dhappy/argus/README.md

 ## Console

-Neo4j has a database console you can access by running `rake neo4j:start` and visiting `http://localhost:7474`.
+Neo4j has an interactive console you can access by visiting `http://localhost:7474`.

 ## Rake